Antarctic ice sheet

 By 2100, net ice loss from Antarctica alone would add around 11 cm to the global sea level rise.
 Further, the way WAIS is located deep below the sea level leaves it vulnerable to marine ice sheet instability, which is difficult to simulate in ice-sheet models.
 If instability is triggered before 2100, it has the potential to increase total sea level rise caused by Antarctica by tens of centimeters more, particularly with high overall warming.
 Ice loss from Antarctica also generates fresh meltwater, at a rate of 1100–1500 billion tons (GT) per year.
 This meltwater dilutes the saline Antarctic bottom water, which weakens the lower cell of the Southern Ocean overturning circulation and may even contribute to its collapse, although this will likely take place over multiple centuries.

 Paleoclimate research and improved modelling show that the West Antarctic Ice Sheet is very likely to disappear even if the warming does not progress any further, and only reducing the warming to 2 C-change below the temperature of 2020 may save it.
 It is believed that the loss of the ice sheet would take between 2,000 and 13,000 years, although several centuries of high emissions may shorten this to 500 years.
 3.3 m of sea level rise would occur if the ice sheet collapses but leaves ice caps on the mountains behind, and 4.3 m if those melt as well.
 Isostatic rebound may also add around 1 m to the global sea levels over another 1,000 years.
 On the other hand, the East Antarctic Ice Sheet is far more stable and may only cause 0.5 m - 0.9 m of sea level rise from the current level of warming, which is a small fraction of the 53.3 m contained in the full ice sheet.
 Around 3 C-change, vulnerable locations like Wilkes Basin and Aurora Basin may collapse over a period of around 2,000 years, which would add up to 6.4 m to sea levels.
-The loss of the entire ice sheet would require global warming in a range between 5 C-change and 10 C-change, and a minimum of 10,000 years.
+The loss of the entire ice sheet would require global warming in a range between 5 C-change and 10 C-change.